softspring/symfonic-docs/getting-started/install-new-symfony-project.md

 # Install Symfonic in a new Symfony project

+>[!mportant]
+> You need Symfony to use Symfonic.
+> We recommend installing Symfony CLI, as explained here: <a href="https://symfony.com/download">https://symfony.com/download</a> to create and manage Symfony projects.

 ## Create a new symfony project {#create-new-symfony-project}

 Symfonic is a Symfony project, so first of all we need to create a new Symfony project.